 The method of dehorning should be matched to the size of the horn and the age of the animal for optimum effectiveness.
 The key to successful dehorning is the removal of a complete ring of hair (~1cm wide) around the horn base.
 The level of skill of the operator and personal preference for a particular method will also be a consideration.
 There is no one method for a particular animal age or horn size.

 The dehorning knife has a curved blade designed to remove about 1 cm of skin around the horn bud.
 It is ideal for calves (up to 2-3 months of age) with a mobile horn bud i.e. not attached to the skull.
 The procedure is very quick and there is no regrowth if the job is done properly.
 It is essential to take around 1 cm of skin around the horn bud.
 The knife must be kept sharp.
 The dehorning knife will give excellent results with practice.
 Dehorning calves with a knife minimises tissue damage and avoids exposing the sinus cavity.
 Once the bud has grown solid to the skull a small scoop dehorner may be a better choice.

 2. The dehorning iron

 The use of dehorning irons does not result in an open, raw wound.
-Dehorning irons are made like number ‘O’ branding irons and can come in a variety of sizes but usually have a diameter of 50mm.
+Dehorning irons are made like number ‘O’ branding irons and can come in a variety of sizes but usually have a diameter of 50 mm.
+The iron must be approximately 1 cm bigger than the horn bud all around.
 The hot iron is placed over the horn bud and the surrounding tissue and twisted a few times.
 This technique ensures that the blood supply will be seared off and the horn bud area will die and drop off.
-This technique is limited in its use when dehorning a line of animals as it is only effective on certain size horn buds.
-They are ideal for intermediate aged calves.
+This technique is only suitable for calves up to about 2 months, because the horns become too big for the dehorning iron .

 3. Scoop dehorners